Coming from the Araceae family, both Philodendron Rio and Brasil can allure with their long heart-shaped variegated leaves.

 2. Leaf Color and Size

-Philodendron Rio commonly called cream strips or silver stripes is popular for its silvery-white variegation.
+Philodendron rio, called cream strips or silver stripes, is famous for its silvery-white variegation.

 Meanwhile, the foliage of Philodendron Brasil has deep green leaves with light green and yellow to creamy variegation.

-You can see the yellow variegated stripes running down the center of the foliage amidst the lighter green patches.
+The yellow variegated stripes run down the center of the foliage amidst the lighter green patches.

 3. Growth Habits

-In the natural habitat, Philodendron Rio and Brasil grow along the surfaces of trees and on rocky surfaces.
+In their natural habitat, Philodendron rio and Brasil grow along the surfaces of trees and on rocky surfaces.
 So, they do best when you let them climb.

-Moss stick goes well with both varieties as they are of a climbing nature.
-Nonetheless, you can keep these plants in a hanging basket as they create beautiful trailing tropical vibes.
+Moss stick goes well with both varieties as they are climbing.
+You can keep these plants in a hanging basket as they create beautiful trailing tropical vibes.

 Both of the varieties are fast growers compared to other plants.
-But, as they have variegation, they do not grow rapidly, unlike other non-variegated philodendron species.
+But, as they have variegation, they do not overgrow, unlike other non-variegated philodendron species.

 4. Rarity of Plants

-Though Philodendron Rio is not rare like Birkin, it is not easily found like Brasil.
+Philodendron rio is not rare like Birkin but is not easily found like Brasil.
 This new cultivator does not have multiple options to propagate.

 5. Place of Origin

-Rio is a recent finding, that started cultivating in 2009, and has gained popularity only in the past recent years.
+Rio is a recent finding that started cultivating in 2009 and has gained popularity only in recent years.

-It is native to Rio, a city in Brazil, and mostly found in the tropical rainforests.
+It is native to Rio, a city in Brazil, and is primarily found in tropical rainforests.

 Insight!
 Georg Marcgraf initiated collecting Philodendrons from the wild as early as 1644, but the credit for the first successful scientific attempt to collect and classify the genus goes to Charles Plumier.

-Talking about the point of origin, Philodernon Brasil was discovered in 1991 but, its patent was registered only in 2000.
+Regarding the point of origin, Philodernon brasil was discovered in 1991, but its patent was registered only in 2000.

 6. Difference in Price

-When purchasing, I find a visible gap in the pricing of Philodendron Rio and Brasil.
+When purchasing, I find a visible gap in Philodendron rio and Brasil pricing.

 Look at the table to compare the two!